 Supplementary methods

+Data extraction

+Data was extracted by SA into a Microsoft Excel template and included estimates of excess mortality, uncertainty, the observed and expected number of deaths, age, sex, location, years of start and end of follow-up, sample size, disorder case-definition, sample source, population type, comparison group description, length of follow-up, cause of death definition and adjustment variables (e.g., age, sex, income, comorbidities).
+Where the age range was not specified, 15–99 was used as this encompassed the majority of age ranges of all-age studies.

 Data analysis

 Where studies reported age-specific and sex-specific estimates without reporting age-sex-specific estimates, the within-study sex ratio was estimated and applied to the age-specific estimates to estimate age-sex-specific estimates with uncertainty around the sex-ratio and age-specific estimates propagated through this process.